Investment Casting Foundry

 What We Can Achieve by Lost Wax Investment Casting

-Lost wax investment castings can reach dimensional tolerance grade CT4 ~ CT7 according to ISO 8062.
+Lost wax investment castings with silica sol as binder material can reach dimensional tolerance grade CT4 ~ CT7 according to ISO 8062.
 Our fully organized equipment and automation process controls allow for consistent and repeatable tolerances as close as ± 0.1 mm.
-The lost wax casting parts can also be produced in a wide size range, they may be as small as 10 mm long x 10 mm wide x 10 mm high and weigh as little as 0.01 kg, or as big as 1000 mm in length and weigh as much as 100 kg.
+The lost wax casting parts can also be produced in a wide size range, they may be as small as 10 mm long x 10 mm wide x 10 mm high and weigh as little as 0.01 kg, or as big as 1000 mm in length and weigh as much as 200 kg.

 RMC is an industry leading manufacturer of top-quality investment castings committed to delivering excellent quality, superior value and exceptional customer experience.
 RMC has the experience, technical expertise and quality assurance processes to consistently and reliably deliver an extensive range of castings with further processing.

-- • Bond Materials for Shell Building: Silica Sol, Water Glass and their mixtures.
+- • Bond Materials for Shell Building: Silica Sol, Water Glass or their mixtures.

 - • Casting Tolerances: CT4 ~ CT7 according to ISO 8062 or on Request.